 EMI or equated monthly installments is the most popular form of loan payment.
 It is a fixed amount of repayment made every month towards the loan, which includes payment towards both principal and interest.
 Most of us always believe the bank executives blindly on the figure which they quote as EMI.

 This post is to explain the mathematics behind EMI and how to calculate it in excel using inbuilt excel function.
+If you wish to learn shortcut to find the time required to double a sum of money invested at certain rate of interest, you can apply Rule of 72.

-Here p = principal amount (loan taken)
+Here P = principal amount (loan taken)

 r = interest rate per month (ex: if interest rate per annum is 10% then 10/(12*100))